 Geological history of Izu and Mount Ōmuro

-* Monogenetic volcanoes erupt only once, while polygenetic volcanoes erupt repeatedly over a period of time (like Mount Fuji).
+* Monogenetic volcanoes erupt only once, while polygenetic volcanoes repeatedly erupt over a period (like Mount Fuji).

 ** Phreatic eruptions, also known as steam-blast eruptions, occur when magma heats ground or surface water, causing near-instantaneous evaporation to steam, resulting in an explosion of steam, water, ash, rock, and volcanic bombs.